System requirements and other deployment considerations for search head clusters

 These are the main issues to note regarding provisioning of cluster members:

-- Each member must run on its own machine or virtual machine, and all machines must run the same operating system.
+- Each member must run on its own machine or virtual machine, and all machines must run the same operating system and version.

 - All members must run on the same version of Splunk Enterprise.